Federal Aviation Administration (FAA), Department of Transportation (DOT).

 Start Amendment Part

 g.
-Revise Section 8; End Amendment Part
+By revising Section 8; and End Amendment Part

 Start Amendment Part

 h.
-Add Section 9.
+By adding Section 9.
 End Amendment Part

 The revisions and additions read as follows: